fuller-inc/bqx/README.md

 So in near future, adding other SQL dialect is planned.

-## Is it ORM?
-No. It looks like ORM, but essentially it isn't.

-## Is it ready to use?
-Some important clauses are not implemented at present.

 ## Why some functions are UPPERCASE?
 The first reason is for avoiding collision with Python's reserved words.
 The another reason is for SQL's UPPERCASE manners.

+## Is it ready to use?
+Some important clauses are not implemented at present.

+## Where are documentations?
+We're sorry but documentation is now being written.
+It will be published on ReadTheDocs.org soon.
+Stay tuned.

 ## Installing